Mnuchin says not concerned where dollar is in short-term

-DAVOS, Switzerland (Reuters) - U.S Treasury Secretary Steven Mnuchin said on Thursday that the U.S. administration was not concerned about the level of the dollar in the short term.
+DAVOS, Switzerland, Jan 25 (Reuters) - U.S Treasury Secretary Steven Mnuchin said on Thursday that the U.S. administration was not concerned about the level of the dollar in the short term.

 “I thought my comment on the dollar was actually quite clear yesterday,” Mnuchin told reporters at the World Economic Forum in Davos.